Arcadia-Science/long_time_e_coli_experiment/README.md

 ## Basic workflow
-The main snakemake file is found in Ecoli_AMR_GenotypePhenotype/workflow/Snakemake This file will initialize downloading all necessary data, as well as trigerring all downstream analyses.
+The main snakemake file is found in `Ecoli_AMR_GenotypePhenotype/workflow/Snakemake` This file will initialize downloading all necessary data, as well as trigerring all downstream analyses.
-All dependencies are handled by conda using environments built from yaml files stored in Ecoli_AMR_GenotypePhenotype/workflow/envs
+All dependencies are automiatically handled by conda using environments built from yaml files stored in Ecoli_AMR_GenotypePhenotype/workflow/envs

 Analyses are split into 4 main subworkflows in Ecoli_AMR_GenotypePhenotype/workflow/rules